jbarratt/serialized.net/_posts/2005-04-20-perl-one-liner-randline.markdown

 {% endhighlight %}

-The 'guts' came from an entry in the <a href="http://www.unix.org.ua/orelly/perl/cookbook/ch08_07.htm">Perl Cookbook</a>, worth checking out due to their description of how it actually works.
+The 'guts' came from an entry in the [Perl Cookbook](http://www.unix.org.ua/orelly/perl/cookbook/ch08_07.htm), worth checking out due to their description of how it actually works.
 It's a neat idea.
 Basically, you look at each line one by one.
 Each time you do you have a 1/(line number) chance of choosing that line as the one you'll output.
 So if you just have one line, you've got a 1/1 chance of choosing that line.
 If you have 2, you start out with a taking the first line, and then having a 1/2 chance of picking the second -- giving you 50/50 odds you'll have either the first or the second.
 It extends nicely.

-Anyway, thanks to this, I'm currently listening to a cd I forgot I bought years ago which I'm really digging, fit my mood perfectly. <a href="http://www.amazon.com/exec/obidos/ASIN/B000003BKZ">The Blue Moods of Spain</a>
+Anyway, thanks to this, I'm currently listening to a cd I forgot I bought years ago which I'm really digging, fit my mood perfectly.
+[The Blue Moods of Spain](http://www.amazon.com/exec/obidos/ASIN/B000003BKZ)